hzuzu/gRNADesign/README.md

 1. Run RNA fold for each gene (Complete sequence).
 RNA fold takes a fasta sequence as input along with the length of gRNAs.
 2. Take sliding window of gRNAs for a specific length from gene fasta.
 (The length of gRNA will be equal length from step 1. e.g., 20, 22, 23)
 3. Compute the mean score of all columns (The number of columns will be equal to length of the gRNA) in each row.
 This gives one value for each bp of a gene.
 4. For each sequence from step 2, take the scores from step 3 (The number of scores should be equal to the length of the gRNA sequence).
-Compute a mean of these scores to give one single score for each gRNA.
+Compute a mean of these scores to give one single score for each gRNA

 ### mismatch module